Skip to main content

 CLIMCP

-OutputAny format (JSON, SARIF, human, compact)JSON only (structured)
+OutputAny format (JSON, SARIF, human, compact, markdown)JSON only (structured)

 Best forUniversal compatibility, CI-like workflowsTyped tool calling, agent frameworks